Borys Lyatoshynsky: Career at the Kyiv Conservatory

 From 1922 to 1925, Lyatoshynsky, then a 25-year-old lecturer and teacher of composition in the Kyiv Conservatory, organised and led the Ukrainian Society of Contemporary Music.
 He was appointed as professor of composition in 1935.
-During the 1920s, the Communists introduced a policy of korenizatsiya ('growing roots'), designed to foster indigenous cultures as a way to undermine what was perceived as imperial domination.
+During the 1920s, the Communists introduced a policy of korenizatsiia ('growing roots'), designed to foster indigenous cultures as a way to undermine what was perceived as imperial domination.
 Korenizatsia produced a cultural climate that encouraged Lyatoshynsky and his contemporaries to be experimental and innovative.

 During the first half of the decade, Lyatoshynsky concentrated mainly on composing chamber music for the violin and the piano, writing pieces such as his String Quartet No 2, the Trio for piano, violin and cello, and two piano sonatas.
 He also composed songs, some of them set to the lyrics of the Chinese ancient poets.
 Reflections (1925), a cycle of seven pieces for the piano, is one of a small number of works for the instrument; his other piano works are the sonatas (written in 1924 and 1925), Ballade (1928), a suite (1942), and seven of his series of 10 preludes, written in 1942 and 1943.

 During the 1920s Lyatoshynsky composed a series of romances based on the writings of poets that included Heinrich Heine, Konstantin Balmont, Paul Verlaine, Oscar Wilde, Edgar Allan Poe, Percy Shelley, Maurice Maeterlinck, and a setting of Heine's poem "Black sails on a boat" (1922–1924).
 Other works include his Sonata for Violin and Piano (1924), and the String Quartet No 3.
 His opera The Golden Ring (written in 1929), based on a novel by the Ukrainian writer Ivan Franko, describes the struggle of the Ukrainians against the Mongol invaders in the 13th century.
 The Golden Ring was not considered to adhere to the doctrine of the Communist Party.
 His second opera, Shchors (1937), was based on the story of the Ukrainian communist Mykola Shchors during the conflict in Ukraine that followed the end of the First World War.
 The Piano Sonata No.1 was published in Moscow in 1926, the year he composed an overture based on Ukrainian folk music—the Overture on Four Ukrainian Themes, his first attempt at integrating his own musical style with original folk tunes.
 In June that year, Glière performed the premiere of Lyatoshynsky's First Symphony in a concert programme.

 During 1931–1932, Lyatoshynsky wrote an orchestral suite for orchestra.
 From 1932 to 1939, he was a committee member of the Bureau of the Union of Composers of Ukraine.
 Following the commission from the officials of the Odesa Opera and Ballet Theatre, he travelled to Tajikistan to study folk music and compose a ballet about the life of local people.
 In 1932, he composed his Three Songs on Tajik Themes for violin and piano, based on the folk music of the region.